 @Target(value=PACKAGE) @Retention(value=RUNTIME) @Documented public @interface BoundedContext

 Java does not have the notion of package nesting.
-Packages in Java are separated namespaces, which seem hierarchical for convenience.
+Packages in Java are separated namespaces which seem to have a hierarchical structure for convenience.

-This annotation assumes that nesting formed by a programmer when naming packages, is a hierarchy.
-Terms mentioned below assume that package “inheritance” or “hierarchy” is a convention supported by this framework, and not a standard feature of Java.
+This annotation assumes that nesting formed by a programmer when naming packages is a hierarchy.
+Terms mentioned below assume that package “inheritance” or “hierarchy” is a convention supported by this framework and is not a standard feature of Java.

 Packages which names start with the name of the annotated package “inherit” the annotation.
 This means that these packages belong to the same Bounded Context unless they are annotated with another Bounded Context name.

 A possible usage scenario would be to have an aggregate root class placed in a “parent” package, and aggregate parts being under “sub-packages”.